Easy-to-read medicine information about paracetamol – what it is, how to take paracetamol safely and possible side effects.

 - The usual dose in adults is 500 mg to 1 gram (1 or 2 tablets) every 4 to 6 hours when required for pain.

-- Do not take more than 4 grams (8 tablets) in 24 hours.
+- Do not take more than 4 grams in 24 hours.
 This equates to 8 x 500 mg tablets, or 6 X 665 mg tablets per day.

 Paracetamol is a very popular medicine and when taken correctly works well.
-However, too much paracetamol can damage you or your child's liver.
+However, too much paracetamol is very harmful to the liver.

-- If you realise you have had too much or taken two products with paracetamol in it, call your doctor, nurse or the Poisons Centre 0800 POISON (0800 764 766) immediately.
+- If you realise you have had too much (including other products with paracetamol in it), call your doctor, nurse or the Poisons Centre 0800 POISON (0800 764 766) immediately.

-- Children and older people are most at risk so take extra care.
+- Older people are most at risk so take extra care.

 Do NOT wait for signs of an overdose as these appear late when the damage to the liver is already done.

 Late signs may include: